Puerto Morín: History

 The Guañape cove at the end of the nineteenth century, was a beach where people came to fish.
-It was from the construction of a small dock made by the Frenchman Carlos Marie Morin Dutot with the help of the inhabitants of the place when it acquired its present name of Puerto Morin, Morin Dutot arrived in the country in the 1870s.
+The place acquired its present name of Puerto Morín following the construction of a small dock by the Frenchman Carlos Marie Morin Dutot, built with the help of the local inhabitants.
+Morin Dutot had arrived in the country in the 1870s.
 It is also a starting point to go to Guañape Islands, where there are several species of marine life such as sea lions, birds, etc.